Flipper-Community/flipper-community-wiki/flip-wiki/docs/troubleshooting.md

 ## Linux

+### Error while loading shared libraries: 1ibOpenGL.so.0
+This error most commonly occurs on Debian, but can occur on some other distros as well.
+To fix this, you will need to install the `libopengl0` package.

+On Debian, this can be done via `sudo apt install libopengl0`.

 ### Flipper Zero not recognized by qFlipper
 Typically this issues is the result of not installing the udev rules.
 To fix this, follow the steps below: